WGBH-MLA/AAPB2/app/views/primary_source_sets/war-on-poverty.md

 3) The War on Poverty and the Black Freedom Struggle

-Ask students to watch the following source:
+Ask students to watch the following video:

 - [LBJ Argues That “Freedom Is Not Enough” for African Americans](/primary_source_sets/war-on-poverty/7-293-st7dr2ps62) (1965)